trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 ```

 #### Verification Relationships
-KERI AID public keys can be used to sign a variety of data.
+Private keys of a KERI AID can be used to sign a variety of data.
 This includes but is not limited to logging into a website,
 challenge-response exchanges and credential issuances.
 It follows that:

 If the value of `kt` == 1: